Welcome

 4. Afrikaans Feature Films

-The Silwerskerm Short Documentary Project enables fresh filmmakers to develop and produce documentaries of no longer than half an hour, telling real-life stories.
-This project has grown exponentially, enabling an entire new genre to find footing in the festival landscape, with award categories celebrating outstanding achievements.
+The Silwerskerm Short Documentary Project enables emerging filmmakers to develop and produce documentaries of no longer than half an hour, telling real-life stories.
+This project was successful from the get-go and has grown quickly, enabling an entire new genre to find footing in the festival landscape, with award categories recognising outstanding achievements.

-This year, entries opened for more established filmmakers working in the documentary field to enter concepts for selection, funding and showcasing at the Silwerskerm Festival in 2025.
-The first successful cohort of this exclusive category will be announced at the Silwerskerm Awards for Film and Television @ The Bay Hotel this year.
+This year, submissions have been opened to more experienced filmmakers working in the documentary field to submit concepts for selection, funding and screening at the Silwerskerm Festival in 2026.

 FEATURE FILMS